jorgego11/aiopslabs/docs/integration.md

 * `Source parallelism (1-50)`: Don't change it.

-* Remember not to click on `Done`.
+* Click on `Done`.

-The following screenshots show the form update flow as guidance **(note that config values may be different in the screenshots, follow the previous instructions instead)**
+The following screenshots show the form update flow as guidance **(note that config values may be different in the screenshots, follow the instructions instead)**

 ![elk integration 2](./images/elk-integration-2.png "ELK integration 2")